a-shanmugam/a-shanmugam/README.md

 ### Misc
 [![SketchUp](https://img.shields.io/badge/SketchUp-005F9E?logo=sketchup&logoColor=fff)](#)

-## Experience & Knowledge
-- You can find a summary of my working experience [here](https://ds.alexshanmugam.com/cv/).
-- I'm also in the process of creating a publicly available knowledge base [here](https://kb.alexshanmugam.com)

 <!--
 **a-shanmugam/a-shanmugam** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.